Historic Wakefield church ‘total loss’ following massive, multi-alarm blaze

 Video from the scene showed heavy flames and smoke pouring out of the top of the church.

-Wakefield Fire Chief Michael Sullivan said more than two dozen communities and more than 100 firefighters battled the blaze, which went well into the night.
+Wakefield Fire Chief Michael Sullivan said that crews from more than two dozen area communities and more than 100 firefighters helped battle the blaze.

+Flames roared for about three hours as crews dumped several million gallons of water onto the church.

 “It’s a total loss,” Sullivan said of the church.
 “I’m extremely proud of the more than two dozen communities that pulled together.”